-We’re very happy to announce that after 3 years of research, cross-continent air travel, tannery tours, blind alleys and iterative development, we have now received our first production run of excellent 4 ounce vegetable tanned calf sides for hood making.
+We’re very happy to announce that in 2018, after 3 years of research, cross-continent air travel, tannery tours, blind alleys and iterative development, we have now received our first production run of excellent 4 ounce vegetable tanned calf sides for hood making.
 We were getting pretty freaked out since we were basically out of quality hood leather, and completely unwilling to settle for anything less than the best for the hoods we make for falconers all over the globe.
 These sides are MADE IN USA from American bull calves from the dairy industry.
 Go ahead and try it if you want, but you can’t get milk from a bull!
 We are working very closely with our tannery folks, whose operation is top notch, and fully compliant with clean water regulations under the federal Clean Water Act.

 Why this calf is so good: